thauffe/cpeg25/programs/README.md

 <img src="https://github.com/thauffe/cpeg25/blob/main/pictures/rscript.png" alt="system path" width="750">

+RStudio is recommended for the DeepDive tutorial but not an requirement.
+You can install it from [here](https://posit.co/downloads/).

-## 3. Obtain tracer
+## 3. Obtain Tracer

-The program tracer is used to assess convergence of Bayesian inferences based on the analyses log file.
-You can find it [here](https://github.com/beast-dev/tracer/releases).
-These are executable files and no installation is needed.
+The program Tracer is used to assess convergence of Bayesian inferences by opening a _log_ file of an analyses.
+You can download it from [here](https://github.com/beast-dev/tracer/releases).
+Tracer is an executable file that can just be opened and no installation is needed.

 ## 4. Download the cpeg25 github repository